hepplerj/notebook/labnotebook.md

 I take advantage of several plugins:

-- **markdown**: I want to occassionally include Markdown files from the `_includes` directory, but using liquid's `include` expects `.html`.
+- **markdown**: I want to occasionally include Markdown files from the `_includes` directory, but using liquid's `include` expects `.html`.
 The plugin adds a new liquid controller called `markdown` that allows me to pass these files along and have them markdownified.
 I use this in particular for the front page.
 - **Jekyll-Scholar**: I use this to take advantage of BibTeX files for referencing articles, books, and other materials.
-- **greycite_biblio**: This plugin by [Madsen](http://github.com/mmadsen) creates a persistent bioliographic reference on note pages using metadata embedded in Jekyll templates and [Greycite](http://greycite.knowledgeblog.org/).
-- **git_modified**: A plugin borrowed from carl Boettiger for looking at git modification time for a file, and using that to set a Liquid variable of last modification time.
+- **git_modified**: A plugin borrowed from Carl Boettiger for looking at git modification time for a file, and using that to set a Liquid variable of last modification time.
 I use this in the metadata of posts and essays for indicating difference between when a file was originally written and last modified.

 ## Pandoc